splicemachine/splice-community-sample-code/tutorial-tensorflow/README.md

 * **CONTINUOUS_COLUMNS**: Continuous data encompasses numerical and interval types

 # How the process works
-The original tensorflow model was modified to be more generic and provide the ability to not only create the model but also use the model after it has been created.
-When creating the model, the columns, label, categorical columns, continuous columns, crossed columns and bucketized columns are passed into the python model via a JSON object as opposed to be hard coded in the model.
-To do this, we call a stored procedure which will query the tables MODEL, MODEL_FEATURES and MODEL_FEATURE_CROSS and dynamically create a JSON object containing the fields into a python model.
+The original tensorflow python code was modified to be more generic and provide the ability to not only create the model but also use the model after it has been created.
+When creating the model, the columns, label, categorical columns, continuous columns, crossed columns and bucketized columns are passed into the python code via a JSON object as opposed to be hard coded in the model.
+To do this, we call a stored procedure which will query the tables MODEL, MODEL_FEATURES and MODEL_FEATURE_CROSS and dynamically create a JSON object containing the data required by the python code.
 This prevents the data from being hard coded and allows modelers to be able to quickly generate new models by adding entries to a database table.

 # Splice Machine Tables
 In Splice Machine we created several tables to store the model and feature definitions.
 This section describes the purpose of each table.

 ## Table: MODEL
-The model table contains the high level definition of a model and is used in other tables to define.
-The intent is that overtime you may have multiple models.
+The model table contains the high level definition of a model and the MODEL_ID field is a key into other tables which define the data to include in the model creation.
+The intent is that overtime you may have multiple models for the same dataset.

 * **MODEL_ID**: A unique identifier for the model
 * **NAME**: The name of the model.
 This is used when calling the stored procedure to generate the model